Create Data Portals

 A project portal can use freeform pages to include information about:

-Currently, project-based portals can only be linked to a single individual's ESS-DIVE account.
+Currently, project-based portals can only be linked to an individual's ESS-DIVE account.
 The current infrastructure does not support project-based or group accounts.

 All public data portals are accessible via ESS-DIVE's Portal page.